How To Apply For A Personal Loan: A First-Time Borrower’s Guide

 Provided that you tick all the boxes, you should ask yourself anew whether you’re really ready to take on a personal loan.
 Remember that it should be for something that you really need but can’t afford yet.
 Don’t just borrow money for the sake of having extra cash around.
 If that cash isn’t used, it costs you more every day not just from the interest fees but also from its reducing value due to inflation.

 As mentioned, different banks offer different interest rates; allot time to shop for the lowest interest rate, or at least the one you can really afford.
 You should also check out how much they value customer convenience.
 How clogged is their customer service hotline?
 Do they offer internet or mobile banking?
 Is their website always up and running?

 Finally, don’t over-borrow.
 You should always look at whether you can afford a loan and take only what you can afford.
 Remember, smaller monthly payments may seem great on affordability but you could easily end up paying way more than what you’re actually borrowing!
 So always look the cost of it over the entire loan period.

 A loan shouldn’t require you to make drastic changes to your life.
 Sure, you can be more conservative with your spending habits—eat at home more than eat out, for instance—but it shouldn’t affect your basic needs.
-You should be able to pay it off with your income, and not by taking less showers to save up on water or living in complete darkness to bring down your electricity bill.
+You should be able to pay it off with your income and not by taking fewer showers to save up on water or living in complete darkness to bring down your electricity bill.

 Otherwise, it probably means you can’t afford it and you should hold off your plans lest you want to find yourself in a financial mess.